MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/pre-built-connectors-overview.md

 Microsoft provides prebuilt connectors that facilitate integration between third-party services and Microsoft products, improving data integration and functionality within the Microsoft ecosystem.

-## Key points about Microsoft Graph prebuilt Connectors
+## Key points about Microsoft Graph prebuilt connectors

 - Availability: Microsoft offers over 100 connectors, developed by Microsoft and its partners.
 These connectors enable integration with widely used services, including Azure, Box, ServiceNow, Salesforce, Google services, and MediaWiki.